rian-fuzinelli/IrrigationSystem-CPP/README.md

-## 🌊 This project is an intelligent control of an irrigation monitoring system made through Arduino prototyping during the IoT module at university.
+## 🌊 This project is an intelligent control of an irrigation monitoring system made through Arduino prototyping during the IoT module at the university.

 ### Preview